zcoder365/promptl/README.md

 Click the "publish" button at the bottom of the page to save your work (don't worry, it isn't posted anywhere – only you get to see what you've written).

 ## Where to Access
-Currently, Promptl is available [here](https://promptl.onrender.com).
-Promptl will be live on promptl.com soon!
+Promptl is currently available at [promptl.com](https://promptl.com)!